how to set up a Picoscope and start-up Settings Guide

-Once shown how to set up a Picoscope the settings can be saved and the Picoscope will use these setting as the startup settings.
+Once shown how to set up a Picoscope the settings can be saved and the Picoscope will use these user settings instead of the default start-up settings.

 We suggest the following settings;

 - Scale x2

 - Move the zero line towards the bottom of the screen

 - No Trigger

 - Sample rate of 400ks

 This will result in something being displayed on the screen with almost all components fitted to light vehicles.

 The user can then elect to change the settings to suit the component being tested.
 We always suggest getting used to adjusting the picoscope settings once a waveform is captured on the screen.
 If the waveform is incomplete increase the timebase, or if it is too small reduce the voltage setting.

 The default settings will do the job but I find I keep having to adjust the settings to suit my preferences.
 So knowing how to set up the picoscope will speed up the process of taking measurements and make the scope much more useful.